bcgsc/arks/README.md

 ### ARKS+LINKS Pipeline

+The Makefile located here: Examples/arks-make will run the full ARKS pipeline, including the 3 steps below.
+It will also optionally run the misassembly corrector [Tigmint](https://github.com/bcgsc/tigmint) prior to scaffolding with ARKS.

 There are three steps to the pipeline:

 1. Run ARKS to generate a Graphviz Dot file (.gv).
 Nodes in the graph are the sequences to scaffold, and edges show that there is evidence to suggest nodes are linked based on the data obtained from the GemCode/Chromium reads.